microsoft/Windows-IoT-Samples/I2CPortExpander/CS/README.md

 }
 ```

-### Build, Deploy and Run the App
+## Step 9: Deploy and Run the App

-Let's build, deploy and run the app on our Upboard.
+Let's build, deploy and run the app on our UP Board.

 * If not already open, open in Visual Studio the app you created with the code above.

-After several moments, you will see the screen attached to the Upboard change to show a circle, some text, and a slider.
+After several moments, you will see the screen attached to the UP Board change to show a circle, some text, and a slider.
 The LED on the breadboard will begin to turn on and off.

 Congratulations!
-You've successfully connected an I2C port expander to your Upboard.
+You've successfully connected an I2C port expander to your device.

 ### The complete MainPage.xaml.cs code